 Upon joining Apple, Bret’s work established the “HID Proto” future-interfaces prototyping group, whose inventions have shaped the last decade of Apple products.
 Leaving Apple in order to work in the public domain, his research into dynamic media for understanding systems yielded a series of talks, including Inventing on Principle and Media For Thinking The Unthinkable, which received wide industry acclaim and spawned numerous products and companies.
 Design legend Edward Tufte recognized Bret as a “design theory wizard, at the cutting edge of interface designs for programming, seeing, reasoning.”

 Driven by the need for a new medium to understand and address the world's critical problems, Bret co-founded the CDG research lab with computing pioneer Alan Kay, and finally discovered how to close the loop and bring dynamic media into the real world.
-After three years inventing and prototyping the foundations of Dynamicland, his team is ready to make it a reality.
+After three years inventing and prototyping the foundations of Dynamicland, he and his team are making it a reality.